ImLunaUwU/LunaHR/README.md

 #### Parameter configuration may come in the future, though is not currently a priority.

 ^ It is a pain in the ass to do this with the current script.
 Might happen if I do a complete overhaul.
+As of currently I have tried to implement this, but it turned out to be harder than I thought.

 The heart and text uses Poiyomi Toon, which you can get from Poi's Discord. https://discord.gg/poiyomi